University Administrative Policies

 3. Internal Control

-Internal control is necessary to prevent or detect any possible errors or irregularities involving monies.
-Internal control requires segregation of accounting, custodial, and authorizations functions from each other.
-Specifically, UNM cash management internal controls are maintained by:
+Internal controls are necessary to prevent or detect any possible errors or irregularities involving the receipt and deposit of monies.
+Proper internal controls require the segregation of accounting, custodial, and authorization functions.
+Specifically, UNM cash management internal controls require the following:

 3.1.
 Limiting Access to Monies

-Access to monies must be restricted to the employee responsible for the monies.
+Access to monies must be restricted to the employee responsible for the receipt or deposit of monies.
 Separate cash drawers should be used to accommodate employee breaks.
-All monies received after the daily deposit must be placed in a secure location.
+All monies received after the daily deposit must be secured as set forth in Departmental procedures.

 3.2.
 Recording Payment Transactions